Mario Viera: Career

 Born in Florida, Viera only represented clubs in his home nation as a player, notably being a part of the Bella Vista squad who featured in the 1981 Copa Libertadores.
 After retiring, he was named Gerardo Pelusso's assistant at Everton de Viña del Mar.

 In 2000, after a year as an assistant at Independiente Petrolero, Viera made his managerial debut while in charge of Chinese club Tianjin Lifei in the China League Two.
 He returned to his hometown in 2001 to manage Atlético Florida, but was later in charge of another Chinese club, Tianjin Mingte, in 2002.

-Viera returned to work as an assistant of Pelusso at Cerro, Danubio and Alianza Lima before being appointed manager of Universidad César Vallejo in 2008.
-He left the club in 2010, and was named at the helm of Unión Comercio in 2012.
+Viera returned to work as an assistant to Pelusso at Cerro, Danubio and Alianza Lima before being appointed manager of Universidad César Vallejo in 2008.
+He left the club in 2010 and was named at the helm of Unión Comercio in 2012.

 On 14 December 2012, Viera was appointed manager of Cienciano.
 He left the club on 13 May 2014, and spent more than a year without a club before taking over Comerciantes Unidos.

 Viera opted to leave Comerciantes on 27 December 2016, and took over Sport Boys four days later.
 He was sacked on 1 March 2018, he was named at the helm of Ayacucho on 6 June.

 On 28 November 2019, Viera left Ayacucho to join Carlos A. Mannucci as a sporting director.
 On 26 May 2021, he returned to the manager duties after being appointed at Universidad Técnica de Cajamarca.

 On 13 November 2021, Viera was appointed manager of Alianza Atlético for the 2022 season.
 He left on 4 November 2022, and returned to Mannucci the following day.